kath-o-reilly/serosolver-norovirus-eng-serology-v2/README.md

 ## Instructions for re-using the code

-The analysis presented n the paper consists of the following sub-sections, the relevant code description and instruction is taken in turn.
+The analysis presented in the paper consists of the following sub-sections, the relevant code description and instruction is taken in turn.

 ### Description of data

-The norovirus variant serology were first reported in Lindesmith et al [2023](https://pubmed.ncbi.nlm.nih.gov/36854303/), and are provided as public data [here](https://zenodo.org/records/7547170).
+The norovirus variant serology were first reported in Lindesmith et al [(2023)](https://pubmed.ncbi.nlm.nih.gov/36854303/), and are provided as public data [here](https://zenodo.org/records/7547170).

-Plotting the serology by the "age of child at first virus isolation" is available in the script ``additional/adplot_age_virus_isolation.r``
+Plotting the serology by the "age of child at first virus isolation" is available in the script ``additional/plot_age_virus_isolation.r``

 ### Norovirus variant dynamics and antibody cross-reactivity

-Antigenic maps are created from mouse sera where they were immunised using a specific variant virus like particle (VLP) and their antigenic response to several variants tested.
+Antigenic maps are created from mouse sera where they were immunised using a specific variant virus like particles (VLP) and their antigenic response to several variants tested.

-The available data from Debbink and Kendra were run through an online platform [ACMacs](https://acmacs-web.antigenic- cartography.org/)
+The available data from Debbink and Kendra were run through the online platform [ACMacs](https://acmacs-web.antigenic- cartography.org/)

 ### Description of mathematical model (serosolver)